chrisguest75/devcontainer_examples/27_testing_mcp/README.md

 ## Steps

+* Search extensions @mcp
+* Install "io.github.ChromeDevTools/chrome-devtools-mcp"

+## Prompts

+To test it is working.

 * "Check the performance of https://developers.chrome.com"
 * "what is the root of the filesystem?"
 * "take a screenshot and place in /workspaces/devcontainer_examples/27_testing_mcp folder"